cignextraining/Spring-Integration/Channels.md

 <header>
   <h2 class="alt">Producer and Consumer communicate with each other via Pipe / Channel.<br />
   Channels are an integral part of any Spring Integration application.</h2>
-  <p>Classified can be classified into: Pollable Channels and Subscribable Channels</p>
+  <p>Channels can be classified into: Pollable Channels and Subscribable Channels</p>
 </header>

 - In Spring Integration: